Free Settler or Felon

 Convicts and passengers of the Boddingtons identified in the Hunter Valley

-The Boddingtons was built in 1781.
+The ship Boddingtons was built in 1781.
 She was the next convict ship to depart Ireland for New South Wales after the departure of the Queen in April 1791.

 Military Guard

-The Guard consisted of soldiers of the New South Wales Corps.
+The guard consisted of soldiers of the New South Wales Corps.

 Naval Surgeon Richard Kent